e2b-dev/e2b-cookbook/guides/ai-github-developer-py/guide/README.md

     console.print(f"[theme][Sandbox][/theme] {message.line}")
 ```

-### Spawn the sandbox
+### 4.5 Spawn the sandbox
 Now we can define the `main` function to spawn the E2B sandbox.

 ![Assistants API OpenAI](https://ntjfcwpzsxugrykskdgi.supabase.co/storage/v1/object/public/content-assets/004.png?t=2023-12-19T18%3A24%3A46.208Z)

-Inside the function, we choose the preferred sandbox.
+Inside the function, we choose the preferred E2B sandbox, which is called just "`Sandbox`", since we chose the default one.

-> E2B offers premade sandboxes or an option to build your own custom one with preferred packages, but here, it's enough to use the Default Sandbox and equip it with just the actions we have defined in the `actions.py`.
+> 💡 **Tip**: E2B offers [premade sandboxes](https://e2b.dev/docs/sandbox/templates/premade?ref=cookbook-ai-github-developer) or an option to build your own [custom](https://e2b.dev/docs/sandbox/templates/overview?ref=cookbook-ai-github-developer) one with preferred packages.
+To keep this guide simple, we picked the Default Sandbox and equipped it with just the actions we have defined in the [`actions.py`](https://github.com/e2b-dev/e2b-cookbook/blob/main/guides/ai-github-developer-py/ai_github_developer/actions.py?ref=cookbook-ai-github-developer).

 We use a `sandbox.add_action()` method to register the actions with the sandbox.
 We start the sandbox and configure the AI assistant in git.
 We log the user to GitHub via the authentication token.
 We assign the user's task to the assistant.
 Then we create a thread, send messages to the thread, and finally run the thread.

+We register actions with the sandbox using a `sandbox.add_action()` method.
+We start the sandbox, configure the AI developer in Git, and ask the user for GitHub token, if they haven't added it as environment variable already.

+Then, we assign the user's task to the assistant, create and run a thread to send messages to complete the task.

 > Here, we are using the OpenAI's concept of threads, messages and runs.